Dear Memorizers,

 You Don’t.

-There are two ways of testing: in your mind and on paper.
+There are three ways of testing: in your mind, on paper or using a digital resource like an Excel file.

-You’ll be amazed by how well you do, but if there are little issues, you’re going to be in a very good position to correct them by going into your Memory Palaces and amplifying/altering the images that aren’t doing their job for you.
+You’ll be amazed by how well you do.
+But if you come across little issues, you’re going to be in a very good position to correct them by going into your Memory Palaces and amplifying/altering the images that aren’t doing their job for you.
+There are no mistakes, only opportunities to learn, so please use objective reasoning any time something seems to go awry.

 I hope these points help those of you who are struggling.
 If you have any further questions, rest assured that I am Magnetized to my inbox and will get back to you as soon as I can.